Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2016-05-30-QuatHDAngleCayley.md

 {:#cayley}

 \\
-The Cayley transform dates back to the 1840s.
-It is a special case of a stereographic projection and it is a Mobius transformation (linear fractional transformation).
-It is also the connection between the Lie algebra and group and is related to tangent half-angle substitution.
+The Cayley transform[^cayleyWiki] dates back to the 1840s[^cayleyPaper].
+It is a special case of a stereographic projection[^stereo] and it is a Möbius transformation[^mobius] (linear fractional transformation).
+It is also the connection between the Lie algebra and group and is related to tangent half-angle substitution[^Weierstrass].
+Representing rotations as the Cayley transform of unit quaternions is called Cayley-Klein parameters[^eulerform].

 If we call the forward transform $f$ and the reverse $g$ then we have:

 $$ \begin{eqnarray*}
 f\left(z\right) & = &  \frac{z-1}{z+1} \\